orb-community/orb-website/docs/getting_started.md

 # Getting started

-To get started, we suggest registering for a free account on our SaaS Orb platform, which can be found at [Orb.live](https://orb.live).
-For those who prefer self hosting Orb, you can find detailed installation instructions in the Documentation section of this site ([Installation](documentation/orb/install.md)).
+To get started, we suggest registering for a free account on our SaaS Orb platform, which can be found at <a href="https://orb.live" target="_blank">Orb.live</a>.
+For those who would prefer to self host the Orb control plane, you can find detailed installation instructions in the Documentation section ([Installation](documentation/orb/install.md#self-host)).

 ## Register a new account

-Register for a free Orb.live account here [Orb.live](https://orb.live/auth/register)
+Register for a free Orb.live account here <a href="https://orb.live" target="_blank">Orb.live</a>
 ![Register](./img/register.png)

 After registering, you should see the home page with a welcome message.